Slow Cooker Greek Chicken

 – Emilia

 The star of this recipe is the marinade!
-Inspired by my Greek chicken marinade, this marinade pulls triple duty in this recipe, including as a marinade while the chicken cooks, as a sauce to toss the cooked chicken in, and as a dipping or drizzle sauce when serving.
+Inspired by my Greek chicken marinade, it pulls triple duty in this recipe, including as a marinade while the chicken cooks, as a sauce to toss the cooked chicken in, and as a dipping or drizzle sauce when serving.
 Simply mix up the marinade ingredients, add some to the chicken, and cook the chicken in the crockpot.
 Once the chicken is cooked, slice or shred the chicken and toss with leftover marinade.
 And then serve however you’d like with extra sauce.
-If you’re willing to take a few extra steps, whip up some yogurt tahini sauce to serve on top of the chicken, it’s just a few simple ingredients and will elevate this simple recipe to the next level!
+If you’re willing to take a few extra steps, I HIGHLY recommend whipping up some yogurt tahini sauce to serve on top of the chicken, it’s just a few simple ingredients and will elevate this simple recipe to the next level!

 - Garlic: Since we’re using so few ingredients here, I like to use fresh minced or grated garlic to really infuse that garlic flavor into the marinade.
 But you could also use garlic powder if that’s all you have on hand.

-- Lemon juice: The fresh lemon juice, together with the Greek yogurt, really helps to tenderize and infuse the chicken with lots of flavor.
+- Lemon juice: The fresh lemon juice, together with the Greek yogurt, really helps to tenderize and infuse the chicken with lots of flavor, and I don’t recommend substituting it.

 - Lemon zest: The lemon zest really helps punch up the lemony flavor from the lemon juice and just adds a little something extra to this recipe.